 In Power Query, click on New Source > Blank Query.
 Next, click on Advanced Editor on the toolbar to open the editor window.
 The code below can be copied and pasted in, with the following caveats:

 - My parameters in the query are based on "my" parameter names.

 - The 3 spots where this query contains a parameter are in bold: HarvestBaseURL, HarvestAccessToken, HarvestAccountID, plus the value in "RelativePath" is bold as that indicates the endpoint I am using here.
 That is not a parameter.

-The code above is using a method of pulling from a data query that separates the root URL from the supplementary (and often optional) information to get into further detail.
-I could get the results I wanted multiple ways but once I started pushing my Power BI report to the service and tried to use Scheduled Refresh, I was running into errors like “Data source error: unable to refresh the model because it references an unsupported data source”.
-Thanks to Chris Webb’s article on some of the pitfalls and how to eliminate that error by reconstructing the query using this Web.Contents method.
+The code above uses a method of pulling from a data query that separates the root URL from the supplementary (and often optional) information to get into further detail.
+I could get the results I wanted multiple ways but once I started pushing my Power BI report to the service and tried to use Scheduled Refresh, I was running into errors like "Data source error: unable to refresh the model because it references an unsupported data source".
+Thanks to Chris Webb's article on some of the pitfalls and how to eliminate that error by reconstructing the query using this Web.Contents method.

 - The parts in the square brackets are optional in general but necessary in my case (because I need to provide the endpoint to the URL and authentication information).

 - RelativePath = the endpoint name (in this case).